weiglszonja/meeg-tools/paper.md

 framework for preprocessing EEG signals prior to time-frequency-based analyses.
 It aids researchers from the (cognitive) neuroscience community to preprocess signals without having a lot of expertise in working with EEG signals.
-It minimizes the manual steps required to clean the data based on visual inspection and reduces subjectivity in rejecting segments of data or interpolation of electrodes.
+It reduces the manual steps required to clean the data based on visual inspection, and the subjectivity in rejecting segments of data or interpolation of electrodes.
 This package utilizes modules from `MNE-Python` [@10.3389/fnins.2013.00267], a popular open-source Python package for working with neurophysiological data.
 For automated